harithanandini/PRODIGY_CS_03/README.md

   >Updates a label with the strength and color, and a read‑only text box with advice.

-Requirements
+5.Requirements

   >Python 3.10+ (any recent Python 3 version should work)

   >Standard library only (uses tkinter and string, no external dependencies)

-How to Run
+6.How to Run

-  1.Save the script as password_checker_gui.py.
+  a.Save the script as password_checker_gui.py.

-  2.Make sure Python is installed and added to PATH.
+  b.Make sure Python is installed and added to PATH.

-  3.Open a terminal or command prompt in the folder containing the file.
+  c.Open a terminal or command prompt in the folder containing the file.

-  4.Run:
+  d.Run:

 bash
 python password_checker_gui.py